rexim/Loprog/README.md

 # Loprog #

 **Development is suspended for a while.
-Until this fall, I guess.
 Still, any contributions are welcome.**

 Loprog (stands for **Lo**gical **prog**ramming) is a stupid implementation of [Prolog](https://en.wikipedia.org/wiki/Prolog)